JungleMail | Configuring subscription functionality

 To publish page externally, for access by non-employees or from unauthenticated devices, we recommend creating an empty site collection on a new Web Application with two pages, one for tracking and another one for unsubscribe and subscription management.
 It is also necessary to activate the EnovaPoint JungleMail Publishing Web Part site collection feature JungleMail Tracking and Subscriptions Web Parts for your Web Part gallery.
 You should enable this feature on the Site Collection you are going to place Web Parts in.

 Note: For more information on how to create a new Site Collection, please refer to our tutorials Creating a publicly accessible SharePoint site and Deploying JungleMail to external site collection for tracker and subscription Web Parts.

-Note: Subscriptions and Tracker Web Parts have to be placed in separate pages.
+Note: Subscription and Tracker Web Parts have to be placed in separate pages.